Azure Active Directory Connect Guide

 The following article will walk you through installing our Pshell for O365 app that makes it easy to connect to O365 in Powershell.

 Once connected to Office 365 via Powershell the command to disable AD Sync is shown below.
+NOTE: After running this command it can take up to 72 hours for all synced objects to switch back to In Cloud.

 Set-MsolDirSyncEnabled -EnableDirSync $false